 What Happens When a PFA is Filed?

-Once a judge grants a temporary an ex parte PFA Order, the Plaintiff, police, sheriff, or responsible adult will serve you with the following:
+If the judge grants a temporary PFA Order, the Plaintiff, police, sheriff, or responsible adult will serve you with the following:

 Do You Need a Lawyer for a PFA Hearing?

-Yes, you do need a lawyer for a PFA hearing.
-One of the most common questions I receive from people who received a PFA court notice is: Do I need a PFA defense lawyer for PFA court?
+Yes.
+One of the most common questions I receive from clients who receive a PFA court notice is: Do I need a lawyer for a PFA hearing?
 Unfortunately, defending yourself at a PFA hearing can have disastrous consequences.